dojo/docs/developer/design/loader/edit1.rst

 Non-browser Environments
 ========================

 As of v1.7, the Dojo loader supports Rhino and node.js out of the box.
-Loading the Dojo loader from the command-line looks like with node.js looks like this:
+Loading the Dojo loader from the command-line with node.js looks like this:

 .. code-block :: bash

   #!/bin/bash
   node dojo/dojo.js load=config.js load=main.js

 And like this with Rhino: